-As kids head back to school and parents have their first parent-teacher conferences, or begin to develop homeschool curriculum and plans for their students, it can be a real challenge to figure out how to motivate students to grow and learn.
-By understanding their personality style, you can understand what motivates them and how to connect with them.
+As kids head back to school, it can be a real challenge for parents and educators to figure out how to motivate their students to grow and learn.
+By understanding your student's DISC personality style, you can know what motivates them and how to better connect with them.
 DISC assessments for learners, such as the PeopleKeys® Scholastic Success Report which contains a DISC profile along with helpful advice for your child and special sections for parents and teachers, enables you to apply the DISC model to your young learners to help encourage and motivate them.

 The high “D” student is fast-paced, strong-willed, and decisive.
 In an educational setting, they are often goal-oriented, hardworking, and not easily discouraged.
-They also can challenge authority, are extremely competitive and fiercely independent.
+They also exude dominance and can challenge authority, are extremely competitive, and fiercely independent.
 Those who try to teach them may find this style doesn’t listen to instructions before diving in.

-To motivate your high “D” toward learning and growing:
+To motivate your high “D” personality type toward learning and growing:

-The high “I” student is creative, very outgoing, and high energy.
-In an educational setting, they are often described as a multi-tasker, a team player and fast-paced.
-They also can be unfocused, easily distracted and a compulsive talker.
-Those who try to teach them may think they don’t take tasks seriously enough, often describing them as a class clown.
+The high “I” student is creative, very outgoing, and has high energy.
+In an educational setting, they are often described as a multi-tasker, a team player, and fast-paced.
+They also can be unfocused, easily distracted, and compulsive talkers.
+Those who teach them may think they don’t take tasks seriously enough, and often describe them as a "class clown."

-To motivate your high “I” toward learning and growing:
+To motivate your high “I” personality type toward learning and growing:

-To motivate your high “S” toward learning and growing:
+To motivate your high “S” personality type toward learning and growing:

 The high “C” student is detail-oriented, analytical, and logical.
-In an educational setting, they are often described as rule-followers who are precise and accurate.
-They also can procrastinate, be a perfectionist, and not take criticism well.
+In an educational setting, they are often described as conscientious rule-followers who are precise and accurate.
+They can also procrastinate, be perfectionistic, and not take criticism well.
 Those who try to teach them may find them inflexible.

-To motivate your high “C” toward learning and growing:
+To motivate your high “C” personality type toward learning and growing:

-By understanding these key personality traits and motivational factors, you can impact your child’s learning in a positive way while establishing a love for learning and growing that will last a lifetime.
+Understanding these key personality traits and motivational factors can positively impact student education while establishing a love for learning and growing that will last a lifetime.

 +1 (330) 599-5580